brntsllvn/rust-bool-notes/second-edition/src/ch02-00-guessing-game-tutorial.md

 ```

 ```
+[brent]
-[brent] &mut guess is confusing to me. guess is already mutable, so why do I need to say it again?
+1) &mut guess is confusing to me. guess is already mutable, so why do I need to say it again?
-& is also strange (redundant?) because strings are reference types, so why do I need &?
+2) & is also strange (redundant?) because strings are reference types, so why do I need &?
+3) "expect" fn name is not intuitive to me.
+Why not call it "unwrap_or_handle" or something?
 ```

 <span class="caption">Listing 2-1: Code that gets a guess from the user and